-What percentage of bets should a handicapper expect to win during an NFL season?
-When I first started out 18 years ago on ProgsPicks.com, I asked friends and family that question.
+What percentage of bets should a handicapper expect to win, against the spread (ATS), during an NFL season?
+When I first started out 20 years ago on ProgsPicks.com I asked friends and family that question.
 The answers I got most typically were around 70-75%.
-Even to this day when I ask people, that’s about the response I get.
-That’s way too high, of course.
-In fact, 60% is too high, which surprises most people.
+Even to this day when I ask people that’s about the response I get.
+That’s way too high of course.
+In fact 60% is too high, which surprises most people.
 60% is very hard to achieve on a regular basis.
-In all my years of handicapping, I’ve hit over 60% twice.
-The truth is, if a handicapper is winning at a rate of 60%, he’s probably not winning enough.
+The truth is, if a handicapper is winning at a rate of 60% long term, he’s probably not winning enough.
 That may sound confusing, but I should be able to clear it up by the end of this article.

 Let’s look at two gamblers and see how they did.
 The first person goes 4-2 has a fantastic win percentage of 66.7%.
 Another person goes 7-4, which is a 63.6% winning rate.
 A very good winning percentage, but not as good as the first one.
-Of course, the fact that the second person won almost 50% more units gets lost in the shuffle.
+The fact the second person won almost 50% more units gets lost in the shuffle.
 4-2 wins 1.8 units versus 7-4 which wins 2.6 units.

 With that in mind, which of the two gamblers above did better?
 It depends on how you look at it.
 The first had a higher win rate.
 The second won more units.
-It may not be that the first person was better at picking winners.
-It might be that the second person bet on every game he thought he could win.
+It may not be that the first person was better at picking winners, it might be that the second person bet on every game he thought he could win.
 If the goal is to make money, and that’s my goal, then it’s clear to see the second gambler did better.

 The breakeven point on betting in the NFL is 52.38% (You have to win 11 games for every 10 you lose.
 11 divided by 21 equals 52.38 %.)
 If you’re presented with two games to bet on, one that wins at a rate of 60% and another that wins at a rate of 55%, how should you bet?
-If you’re trying to play it safe, minimize your risks, and have the best chance of winning, you’d go with the 60% bet.
+If you’re trying to play it safe and minimize your risks, you’d go with the 60% bet.
 However, the best play to win money is to bet on both games.
 While we’d all like to have a 60% chance of winning all our bets, those situations don’t come around all the time.
-To really make money in NFL betting, you need to bet every game you have an advantage on.
-Any game above say 54% makes you money in the long run, and if winning money is the goal, you should be taking advantage of every winning situation you can find.
+To really make money in NFL betting you need to bet every game you have an advantage on.
+Any game, above say 54%, makes you money in the long run and if winning money is the goal, you should be taking advantage of every winning situation you can find.